Last Updated on March 21, 2023 by Jim Ferri

 Inside its walls are the Old Royal Palace (the seat of Bohemian kings since the 11th century), St. George’s Basilica (the city’s most beautiful Romanesque monument), and numerous other buildings, the most famous being St. Vitus’ Cathedral.
 It houses, among other things, the tomb of Good King Wenceslas.

-Before entering the Cathedral, we first went around to its right side to see the “Golden Portal,” originally the main entrance (and is still used as such on special occasions) and so named for the beautiful 14th-century Venetian mosaic of “The Last Judgment” above it.
+Before entering the Cathedral, we first went around to its right side to see the “Golden Portal.”
+It’s the original main entrance and is still open on special occasions.
+Its named for the beautiful 14th-century Venetian mosaic of “The Last Judgment” above it.

 But the real surprise was inside.
 There we found a treasure trove of magnificent stained glass, unlike any I’d ever seen before, in any church, anywhere.
 It was the intricacies of the colored glass and the number of panels that flooded the interior with color.
 It was all stunning.

 In addition to the Portal, you’ll also find another “golden” on the castle grounds, Golden Lane.
-Initially built in the 16th century to house the castle guards, it takes its name from the goldsmiths who lived there in the 17th century.
+It takes its name from the goldsmiths who lived there in the 17th century, although it was initially built in the 16th century to house the castle guards.
 Beyond the Cathedral, Golden Lane is a series of colorful small houses, many of which have become souvenir shops.
 Back in 1916, however, Franz Kafka lived in house number 22.